 To answer this question, you must know what category the product you’re manufacturing or using falls under (i.e., sealer, coating, stain, etc.) and that region’s particular VOC limits.
 As an installer, most of that work is taken care of by the manufacturer or distributor, but it’s still your responsibility to understand the guidelines and work within them.

-Regarding sealers and coatings for concrete, there are federal standards, state and multistate group regulations and, in some cases, counties or air quality management districts that have set their own regulations.
+Regarding sealers and coatings for concrete, there are federal standards, state and multistate group regulations.
+In some cases, counties or air quality management districts have also set their own regulations.
 To complicate matters further there are 13 categories of concrete sealers, coatings, releases and stains, each with its own VOC limit that can vary greatly depending on where you’re using the product.

 This series of different regulations can complicate matters when determining if a concrete sealer or coating meets the VOC regulations for that area.

 So which regulation do you need to follow?
-It always comes down to the specific product and the regulation governing the region where the product is being applied.
+It always comes down to the specific product and the regulation governing the region where you are applying the product.
 What is fine to use in one place may be off limits in another.

 When in doubt, check it out

-It’s important to note that VOC regulations aren’t static and changes are always being proposed and implemented.
+It’s important to note that VOC regulations aren’t static, and legislators are always proposing and implementing changes.
 In July 2014, several Northeastern states in the OTC and local California Air Districts proposed amendments.
-Notably OTC Phase II was approved that year and adopted by Maryland and Delaware.
+Notably OTC Phase II received approval that year and both Maryland and Delaware adopted it.
 Those changes took effect Jan.
 1, 2017.